-NOTE 1: For character by character input, the "smallest reliably composed unit of text entry" would be a character.
-For word prediction it would be a word.
-For some voice recognition systems - the text may not exit the recognition software until an entire word (or phrase) has been spoken.
-In this case, the smallest reliably composed unit of text entry available to the ICT would be the word (or phrase).
+Note 1: The "smallest reliably composed unit of text entry" varies depending on how text is being generated.
+When typing individual characters, the "smallest reliably composed unit of text entry" would be a character, even if it is composed by multiple keystrokes.
+For word prediction, it would be a word.
+For some voice recognition systems - the text may not exit the recognition software until an entire word (or phrase) has been spoken, in which case, the smallest reliably composed unit of text entry available to the ICT would be the word (or phrase).
+Also, other operations, such as copy-paste, may occasionally cause the unit of text entry to be more than one character.

-NOTE 2: The 500 ms limit allows buffering of characters for this period before transmission so character by character transmission is not required unless the characters are generated more slowly than 1 per 500 ms.
+Note 2: The 500 ms limit allows buffering of characters for this period before transmission so character by character transmission is not required unless the characters are generated more slowly than 1 ms per 500 ms.

-NOTE 3: A delay of 300 ms, or less, produces a better impression of flow to the user.
+Note 3: A delay of 300 ms, or less, produces a better impression of flow to the user.